Deepomatic/dmake/docs/USAGE.md

     shell               Run a shell session withing a docker container with the environment set up for a given service. deploy              Deploy specified apps and services.
-    release             Create a release of the app on Github. graph               Generate a visual graph of the app services dependencies (dot/graphviz format).
+    release             Create a Github release (with changelog) of the app based on a previously created git tag. graph               Generate a visual graph of the app services dependencies (dot/graphviz format).
     generate-doc        Generate DMake documentation.